Thyestes (Seneca): Act III

-Thyestes being recalled by his brother Atreus, via his sons, returns to his country, not however without distrust, and a mind foreshadowing disaster.
+Thyestes, being recalled by his brother Atreus via his sons, returns to his country, not however without distrust, and a mind foreshadowing disaster.
 His sons are tendered as hostages, so that he will return.

 Atreus has entrapped his brother, and applauds silently to himself.
 He goes forth to meet him pretending to forgive.

 The Chorus, apparently oblivious to the preceding act, praises the fraternal affection of Atreus which has put aside the hatred and differences between the brothers, in much the same way as the calm which follows a storm illustrates.

 Act IV

-A Messenger who was present, reports the cruel deed of Atreus, and how the three children were killed and then served up to Thyestes at the horrible feast.
+A Messenger who was present at the site of the murder reports the cruel deed of Atreus, how the three children were killed, and how they were then served up to Thyestes at the horrible feast.

 The Chorus, observing the going down of the Sun, becomes alarmed, fearing that the whole fabric of the universe should dissolve into fragments and lapse into eternal chaos.